Mathematics at Hardwick

 It feeds into our school’s curriculum intent by providing children with an opportunity to develop their oracy and vocabulary skills.
 The mathematics curriculum reflects the importance of spoken language in children’s development across the whole curriculum – cognitively, socially and linguistically.
 The quality and variety of language that children hear and speak are key factors in developing their mathematical vocabulary and presenting a mathematical justification, argument or proof.
 Children are supported in making their thinking clear to themselves, as well as others, and teachers ensure that they build secure foundations by using discussion to probe and remedy their misconceptions.
 The mathematics curriculum also enables children to develop their recall skills.
 Frequent revisiting of mathematical knowledge, facts and concepts enables increased fluency, developing accuracy and speed, enabling children to access a wider variety of mathematics.

 Mathematics is taught across the whole school from the very youngest children in our nursery to those in Year 6.
-In EYFS, children build the foundations for Mathematics, through practical ‘hands on’ experience and opportunities both indoors and outdoors, focusing on Number and Shape, Space and Measure as they move towards their Early Learning Goals.
+In EYFS, children build the foundations for Mathematics through practical experience both indoors and outdoors, focusing on number and numerical patterns as they move towards their Early Learning Goals.
 In KS1 and KS2 children continually build on these foundations, as they progress through the National Curriculum.
 Our curriculum ensures that children progressively learn new knowledge and skills so that they develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.

 Our curriculum ensures that our children: